Level of service (transportation): Multimodal LOS

 The 2010 HCM incorporates tools for multimodal analysis of urban streets to encourage users to consider the needs of all travelers.
 Stand-alone chapters for the bicycle, pedestrian, and transit have been eliminated, and methods applicable to them have been incorporated into the analyses of the various roadway facilities.

 The primary basis for the new multimodal procedures is NCHRP Report 616: Multimodal Level of Service Analysis for Urban Streets.
 This research developed and calibrated a method for evaluating the multimodal LOS (MMLOS) provided by different urban street designs and operations.
-This method is designed for evaluating “complete streets,” context-sensitive design alternatives, and smart growth from the perspective of all users of the street.
+This method is designed for evaluating complete streets, context-sensitive design alternatives, and smart growth from the perspective of all users of the street.
 It is used to evaluate the tradeoffs of various street designs in terms of their effects on the perception of auto drivers, transit passengers, bicyclists, and pedestrians of the quality of service provided by the street.

-LOS for At-Grade Intersections
+Intersection LOS

 The HCM defines LOS for signalized and unsignalized intersections as a function of the average vehicle control delay.
-LOS may be calculated per movement or per approach for any intersection configuration, but LOS for the intersection as a whole is only defined for signalized and all-way stop configurations.
+LOS may be calculated per movement or per approach for any intersection configuration, but the LOS for the intersection as a whole is defined only for signalized and all-way stop configurations.